rebelsky/csc207c/_handouts/project-setup.md

 ### 3\.2\.
 Add a source encoding

 It's polite to indicate how the files in your project are encoded (ASCII, UTF-8, UTF-16, etc.).
 We'll be using UTF-8.
-Add the following line to the `properties` section.
+Add the following line to the top of your `properties` section.

 ```
     <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>